Check out the best snowboard training tips for staying fit and agile at home. Get prepped for the Winter in the best way!

 We wanted to give you some guidelines to help you get started.
 Every person is different and has a different training setup with snowboarding exercises.
 That’s what makes your snowboarding style unique!
 So think about what works best for you.

-A lot of focus points can be combined, it doesn’t have to to be one focus point per training.
+Many focus points can be combined; one focus point per training doesn’t have to be one.
 On the contrary!
-Think about boxing, for example, it combines practices of strength, explosivity and balance.
+Think about boxing, for example; it combines practices of strength, explosivity and balance.
 Or yoga, where balance, flexibility and mental training are perfectly aligned.
-Be creative and don’t get bored with your routine, cause that will make the offseason feel crazy long.
+Be creative, and don’t get bored with your routine cause that will make the offseason feel crazy long.

 I don’t know about you, but I can’t wait to head back to the mountains again and shred the hell out of it.
 Since we don’t know when that will be, the least we can do is be ready when we can.

-Let us know how your snowboard training at home is going, what your routine and snowboarding exercises are and what you are working on this low season.
-If you have any tips and tricks you want to share, please do @ridestore and #Dopesnow.
+Let us know how your snowboard training at home is going, your routine and snowboarding exercises, and what you are working on this low season.
+If you want to share any tips and tricks, please do @ridestore and #Dopesnow.
 Let’s keep the stoke high!

 Looking for the latest snowboard clothing styles?
 Check these out: